Back to subject area

 This module introduces students to a variety of research methods and analytical techniques that Criminological researchers use to test social theory and study aspects of social life.
 Topics covered include; the epistemological approaches underpinning quantitative and qualitative approaches and practicalities involved with generating quantitative and qualitative research (e.g. sampling and recruitment).
 Research methods covered include: surveys; freedom of information requests; official statistics and content analysis; interviews; ethnography and participant observation; archival sources; digital methods.
 Space is given to discussions of the importance of ethical research.

-Youth offending and justice
+Youth offending and Justice

 20 Credits (Compulsory)